BrahmVanH/captainis_hideaway_app/README.md

 To install this application for local development or use, please first fork the repository, or download the zipped file, from https://github.com/BrahmVanH/captainis_hideaway_app.
 Once the application source code is installed and unzipped as necessary, please navigate to the project's root directory within you CLI and enter
 `npm install`
 to install all dependencies.
-You will need to create your own Authentication Secret and add it to the .env file in the root of the server directory.
+You will need to create your own `AUTH_SECRET` and add it to the .env file in the root of the server directory.
 Don't forget to change the file name from .env.example to .env.
 Once installed, you may run
 `npm run development`
 to initiate the development server for the application.
 You will be greeted with the webpage in your default browser.